 I’ve seen firsthand the toll brain disease takes on sufferers and their loved ones.

 That’s why I do everything I can to keep my mind sharp.

 I exercise regularly, eat loads of brain-boosting foods like fatty fish, eggs, nuts, and berries, and try to “workout” my brain daily with teasers and crossword puzzles.

 Traditionally, my brain workouts have just involved a pen and some paper.

 But recently, I’ve started using my phone to help keep my brain fit.

-You see, several studies have shown the long-term positive mental effects of playing some app games for people with cognitive issues, as well as healthy people.
+You see, several studies have shown the long-term positive mental effects of playing some app games for people with cognitive problems like dementia, as well as healthy people.

-Play a game on my phone and boost my brain?
+Play a game on my phone and reduce my risk of cognitive decline?